 The Emory University School of Medicine is committed to developing a diverse group of innovative leaders and trainees in biomedical science, public health, medical education, and clinical care.
 The school is ranked among the top 20 in the US based on NIH funds received.
 It is located in Atlanta, Georgia, a diverse city with vigorous technology and biomedical sectors, multiple universities and colleges, rich cultural opportunities, and extensive parks and green space.

 Applications should include the following four elements:

-- Cover letter addressed to Walter J. Curran MD, Department Chair
+- Cover letter addressed to Jeff Bradley MD, Interim Department Chair

 - Curriculum vitae

 - Vision statement for development of an extramurally funded research program